cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/booking-and-contact-info.md

 Additionally, you can customize the label of the button, or add a telephone number or email address to book tickets instead of a website.
 You may also specify the start- and end date of the booking period.

-An example of a comlete `bookingInfo` property looks like this:
+An example of a complete `bookingInfo` property looks like this:

 ```json
 {